Intro to Sponsorship

 Learn more on the Welcome Corps website.

-You can also use our Welcome Connect platform to connect with people fleeing urgent crises in Cuba, Haiti, Nicaragua, Venezuela, and Ukraine.
+You can also use our Welcome Connect platform to connect with people fleeing urgent crises from eligible countries such as Ukraine.
 Americans can register on the platform and complete your profile to begin a conversation with people seeking sponsorship.
 You’ll make a mutual decision about whether to pursue a sponsor application together.

 Learn more about Welcome Connect.